Work More Collaboratively

 Everyone gets to know Sally does the finance and Trevor is the quality control, which documentation and systems to use and the correct business processes to follow.

-- Having an “over arching” way of working is important if all your processes, people and systems are to work in harmony – it’s a bit like having a conductor of an orchestra
+- Having an “over arching” way of working is important if all your processes, people and systems are to work in harmony – it’s a bit like having a conductor in an orchestra

-- In projects and business generally people are completing Before Action Reviews and After Action Reviews, but seldom are these lessons shared across the organisation.
+- In projects and business generally, people are completing Before Action Reviews and After Action Reviews, but seldom are these lessons shared across the organisation.
 Sharing knowledge, information and data is critical to support continuous improvement.

 - Data and information management is an every minute activity now – creating, using, filing, archiving and retrieving it cannot be left ungoverned.
 Data is a valuable intangible asset which you can visualise to help uncover insights and simplify complex decision making

 - When you work with external partners and suppliers there needs to be a consistent way of working, especially when you are working with people internally and externally.
 Having joint governance and ways-of-working helps to deliver mutual value, objectives and outcomes successfully.

 - Making sure that the correct governance levels are in place so that business decisions and changes are reviewed and evaluated strategically, operationally and tactically ensures collaborative working is optimised at all levels within your business.

 When you are trying balance the various strategic initiatives and normal day-today business activities, along with other personal development programmes such as empowerment or operating in matrix organisation with cross functional groups delivering projects, whilst trying to achieve your personal objectives, can be very challenging for you, if not confusing.